-Ad Standards sometimes receives complaints about political and election advertising.
+Ad Standards does not handle complaints about political advertising.

-Political advertising is advertising that attempts to influence or comment upon a matter which is currently the subject of extensive political debate.
+Political advertising is advertising that attempts to influence or comment on political matter.